 The testing phase of the new elearning environment will begin next autumn in the research and training programs, where the possibility of Mars habitation is being researched.

-The research program lead by NASA will adopt the Valamis elearning software by Valamis.
+The research program lead by NASA will adopt the Valamis - Learning Experience Platform designed by Valamis.
 The aim is to renew, expand and modernize the NASA's Epic Challenge program, which is aiming at securing the continuation of the interest and know-how in space science in the United States.

 "The Epic Challenge is based on learning by story telling, gamification and crowdsourcing, and for that purpose Valamis is an excellent solution.
 We have also been building a phenomenon-based learning environment together with North Karelia municipal education and training consortium and Tampere University of Technology", says Janne Hietala, the Chief Commercial Officer of Valamis.

 In the Valamis elearning environment, the learners solve a problem or challenge set to them by utilizing all the information they have learned.
 Different groups of learners are being collected information regarding the solutions they have found, and the information is being shared further.
 Utilizing phenomena and storytelling in the learning has proved to be an effective way for the group of learners to learn.

 With the help of the technology built in Valamis LXP, it is effortless to follow up and authenticate the learning processes of the learners.
 Valamis is a perfect solution for NASA, since, in addition to the teaching, the platform also suits well to the international interdisciplinary research project, where the aim is to develop new solution models, for example to space technical challenges.